Langport: Railways

 The Langport and Castle Cary Railway passes through Langport.
-Although the station, Langport East, is on the Reading to Taunton Line, it is currently closed for passengers.
+The town was served by Langport East, which was on the Reading to Taunton Line, although it closed to passengers in 1962.

-Newspapers
+Media

 Langport is served by a free newspaper, The Leveller, established in 2010, which provides news of the town and the county of Somerset with a circulation (net of returns) of over 12,000 copies.

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West (formerly The Breeze) on 105.6 FM and West Somerset Radio, a community based station which broadcasts on 104.4 FM.